 Dreamhost’s monthly plan costs $4.95/mo for your first three months, then goes up to $7.99/mo.

-So what does that mean in practice?
+So, what does that mean in practice?

-• Dreamhost is your only option if you want a monthly plan
+- Dreamhost is your only option if you want a monthly plan

-• Dreamhost is cheaper than Bluehost on both the 1 year and 3 year plans, both initially and for ongoing costs
+- Dreamhost is cheaper than Bluehost on both the 1-year and 3-year plans, both initially and for ongoing costs

-• Dreamhost’s monthly plan is actually cheaper on an ongoing basis (at $7.99/month) than Bluehost’s one-year or three-year plans (which work out to $9.99/month and $8.99/month, respectively)
+- Dreamhost’s monthly plan is cheaper on an ongoing basis (at $7.99/month) than Bluehost’s monthly plan (currently $11.99/month)

 Winner: Dreamhost

-Dreamhost vs Bluehost: Which is the Best Bargain Hosting?
+Dreamhost vs. Bluehost: Which is the Best Bargain Hosting?

 However, if you’re just getting started, I recommend Bluehost.

-If you’re reasonably confident when it comes to the technical things, Dreamhost is a bit cheaper and has the edge when it comes to performance.
+If you’re reasonably confident when it comes to technical things, Dreamhost is a bit cheaper and has the edge when it comes to performance.

 Ready to get started?